 Since every pair of round trip has a unique thread in common due to the nature of the delegation hops, the number of threads utilized per client operation is one more than the number of network round trips taken for the operation.
 In other words, the number of threads utilized is 3 when there is no Switch operation and 4 when there is a Switch operation.

-\subsection{Correctness of the Replay Algorithm in Move}
+\subsubsection{Correctness of the Replay Algorithm in Move}

 \Cref{subsec:MoveSwitch} shares the intuition behind the replay.
-The replay algorithm to recreate the moving sublist is done by reimagining the sublist to be built by \InsertAfter(prevItem, newItem), instead of Insert(key), as it offers the exact item at which the insertion took place.
-Note that prevItem and newItem have sId, ts, key members present inside them, for easy notations in the proof.
-This distinguishes multiple items with the same key that were entered and removed, and ensures that if the prevItem had the same key as an old deleted item, then the replay waits till the newItem is inserted using the logical time stamp.
-Similarly, Remove(key) is replaced by \Delete(prevItem).
+The replay algorithm to recreate the moving sublist is done by re-imagining the sublist to be built by $\InsertAfter$(prevItem, newItem), instead of Insert(key), as it offers the exact item at which the insertion took place.
+Note that prevItem and newItem have sId, ts, key members present inside them, for easy notation in the proof.
+This distinguishes multiple items with the same key that were entered and removed and ensures that if the prevItem had the same key as an old deleted item, then the replay waits until the newItem is inserted using the logical time stamp.
+Similarly, Remove(key) is replaced by $\Delete$(prevItem).

 Upon receiving a request of the form RepInsert(prevItem, item, oldLocation), the operation is required to find the location of $prevItem$ using their unique (sID, ts) tuple and insert the $item$ at its appropriate place, and return the inserted location back to the requesting server.
-This server can now set the item matching the $oldLocation$ to have a $\newLocation$ provided from the replay message.
+This server can now set the item that matches $oldLocation$ to have a $\newLocation$ provided from the replay message.
 While finding $prevItem$ and returning a item after insertion is straightforward, performing the insertion at the appropriate place requires some observations.
-Replaying a Delete is straight forward, as it only needs to find an item of a specific (sID, ts) and ensure that it is marked.
+Replaying a Delete is straightforward, as it only needs to find an item of a specific (sID, ts) and ensure that it is marked.

 For the sake of this discussion, we say that if $\InsertAfter$(Ref(X), Y) has occurred, then Y is a \textit{successor} of X, and X is a \textit{predecessor} of Y. We say that X is an \textit{ancestor} of Y if and only if there is a sequence $X, X_1, X_2, \cdots, Y$ such that, each element in the list is a predecessor of the next element.
 In this case, we also say that $Y$ is a \textit{descendent} of $X$.
-For the sake of simplicity, the oldLocation parameter is hidden in the discussion, as it does not affect the replay and is only used to complete assigning a \newLocation on callback.
-We additionally use the terms list item and list node interchangably. \begin{lemma}
+For simplicity, the oldLocation parameter is hidden in the discussion, as it does not affect the replay and is only used to complete the assignment of a \newLocation on callback.
+We additionally use the terms list item and list node interchangeably. \begin{lemma}

 If two requests $\InsertAfter$ (A,B) and $\InsertAfter$ (A,C) occur simultaneously, then the node that gets inserted first will have a lower timestamp and will be farther away from A. \end{lemma} \begin{proof}